Husniyya Maharramova

-Husniyya Ikram gizi Maharramova (Hüsniyyə İkram qızı Məhərrəmova, born September 30, 1981) is an Azerbaijani TV presenter, commentator, producer and head of the Azerbaijani delegation of the Eurovision Song Contest.
+Husniyya Ikram gizi Maharramova (Hüsniyyə İkram qızı Məhərrəmova, born September 30, 1981) is an Azerbaijani TV presenter, commentator, producer and former head of the Azerbaijani delegation of the Eurovision Song Contest.

 Biography

 Husniyya Maharramova was born on September 30, 1981, in Baku.
 In 1987–1998, she studied at secondary schools No. 255 and 151 in Baku.
 She also studied piano at a music school.
 In 1999, she was admitted into the faculty of acting skills of the Azerbaijan State University of Culture and Arts, and after graduating in 2003, she entered the solo singing faculty of the Baku Music Academy and received her second higher education.
 In the same year, H. Maharramova participated in "Sing Your Song" contest and took the third place.
 At the same time, she continued her studies and received her master's degree in musicology.

 During education years, Husniyya Maharramova changed her career to television presentation.
 In 2005, the year İctimai Television was launched, she passed the competition and hosted her first TV show a few days later.
 She worked here as a producer, deputy director of the department of musical and entertainment programs and presenter until May 2014.

 In 2007–2008, Husniyya Maharramova worked at TRT Avaz, and from 2010 to 2014, she was the deputy director of the department of musical and entertainment programs of İctimai Television.
 Between the years 2014 and 2016, she was the executive director of a private company.
 In July 2019, she was appointed as the head of the international relations and protocol department of AzTV, and worked there until January 2020.
 Since 2020, Husniyya Maharramova has been working as a director and media director in a private sector.

 Husniyya Maharramova was a member of Azerbaijani mission for the Eurovision Song Contest 2007, the host of the national selection for the debut of Azerbaijan in the contest in 2008, the point presenter at the Eurovision Dance Contest 2008 and the Eurovision Song Contest 2009.
 She was the commentator and reporter at the Eurovision Song Contest 2010, national commentator at the Eurovision Song Contest 2011, member of the international jury for the national entry selection of Malta's in 2012.
 She worked as a member of the organizing core team and coordinator of the Eurovision Song Contest 2012 held in Azerbaijan, as the head of the Azerbaijani delegation in 2012, 2013 and 2014, and as a producer and manager in 2015, 2016 and 2017.
 In 2019, she became the head of the Azerbaijani delegation again.

 In 2008, Husniyya Maharramova married Samir Jafarov, a member of the "Coldunya" rock band.
 They have twins: a girl and a boy.